testcontainers/testcontainers-go/docs/system_requirements/using_colima.md

 integrates with Docker's tooling and can be configured in various ways.

 As of Colima v0.4.0 it's recommended to set the active Docker context to use Colima.
-After the context is set testcontainers-go will automatically be configured to use Colima.
+After the context is set _Testcontainers for Go_ will automatically be configured to use Colima.

 ```bash